 Now that we know the sampling frequency more accurately, we can move on to signal filtering.

-The first thing you should do when encountering artefacts or noisy signals (some would argue: always) is try to filter your signal.
+The first thing you should do when encountering artefacts or noisy signals is try to filter your signal.
 Why?
 Because in any real-life measuring situation your signal, whatever it may be, will consist of a signal part and an error part.
 This is because the perfect sensor does not exist, so it will always pick up interference from sources other than the one you are trying to measure.
 An example of common interference is power line noise.
 The AC power from the wall contacts in most countries has a frequency of 50Hz (some, such as the U.S., use 60Hz).
 This noise is present in many raw ECG-measurements as well.

 An often used filter to reduce noise is the Butterworth Filter, which is characterized by a very even response to frequencies within the specified range.
 It acts as a ‘frequency gate’; suppressing frequencies beyond the specified cutoff range, more so as the frequencies move further away from it.
 This cutoff point is not a hard line.
 What I mean is that if you set the cutoff frequency at for example 5Hz, a signal of 5.1Hz will still be let through the filter, it will just be slightly reduced in amplitude (or ‘volume’, if that makes more sense).
 A signal of 10Hz on the other hand will only get through very weakly, if at all.
 This is also dependent on the filter order, as is illustrated nicely here.